Packaging Machinery and Equipment

 Rotary Valve Piston Filling Machine

 Another type of filling machine is the rotary valve piston filler.
 This type of filler differs from the check valve type in that it is not self-priming but instead is fed from a hopper above.
-In betwen the hopper and discharge is a rotary valve that opens between the hopper and cylinder on the intake stroke, then rotates 90 degrees between the cylinder and dispense tube for the discharge stroke.
+In between the hopper and discharge is a rotary valve that opens between the hopper and cylinder on the intake stroke, then rotates 90 degrees between the cylinder and dispense tube for the discharge stroke.
 The big advantage of a rotary valve piston filler is not only its ability to fill thick pastes but its ability to also fill products with suspended solids such as potato salad, salsas or any other chunky product.
 As with most piston filling machines accuracy is within 1/2 percent, plus or minus.
 A rotary valve piston filling machine can be purchased as a single or double headed benchtop model, or configured as a multiple head automatic piston filling system.
 Easy no-tool disassembly using triclamp fittings, rotary valve piston fillers are great for chemicals, foods, cosmetics and any number of other thick or suspended solid formulations.

 Volumetric Pump Fillers - An alternative volumetric filler

 A volumetric pump filler is another alternative means of filling a wide range of products from thick to thin and even products that have smaller particulates such as found in a chunky peanut butter.
 The biggest advantage of this type of liquid filler over a piston filler is that it really has an almost unlimited amount of fill capacity where a piston filler is pretty much restricted to an 8-10 to one ratio per cylinder and piston set.
 However, as a practical matter a volumetric pump filler has limitations.
 For instance if you fill primarily gallon bottles but also want to fill one ounce bottles the size of pump required to fill gallons quickly would preclude accurate filling of one ounce bottles.
-However, if one primarily filled one ounce bottles and had an occassional need to fill one gallon bottles, a smaller pump can be used for accuracy on 1 oz., but still be used to fill one gallon bottles ocassionally, albeit slowly.
-As always we highly recommend that you go over your applications thouroughly with our sales engineers to make sure your new purchase will meet all of your needs.
+However, if one primarily filled one ounce bottles and had an occasional need to fill one gallon bottles, a smaller pump can be used for accuracy on 1 oz., but still be used to fill one gallon bottles occasionally, albeit slowly.
+As always we highly recommend that you go over your applications thoroughly with our sales engineers to make sure your new purchase will meet all of your needs.

 Pressure Filling Equipment - Overflow Fillers